austinkylescott/portfolio-site-v6/content/about.md

 ## Professional Growth

-During the pandemic, I joined the **Tampa Bay Times** as an Application Developer.
+During the pandemic, I joined the **Tampa Bay Times** as an Application Developer, later becoming a Senior Developer at the company.
 Starting with microsites and legacy code maintenance, I quickly took on ownership of release management, occasionally covering daily stand-ups & stakeholder meetings, and large-scale product migrations.

 Over five years, I led or contributed to major initiatives including: